YaachiRo/YaachiRo/README.md

 About Me

-  🌍 Based in Morocco

-  🎓 Student at 1337 (42 Network), learning and building projects around systems programming, web development
+  🎓 Imad Delfag, Student at 1337 (42 Network), learning and building projects around systems programming, web development

   🚀 Passionate about web technologies